keras-team/keras/CONTRIBUTING.md

 ### Run a single test case

-The best way to run a single test case is to comment out the rest of the test cases in a file before runing the test file.
+The best way to run a single test case is to comment out the rest of the test cases in a file before running the test file.

 ### Run all tests

-You can run all the tests locally by running the following commmand in the repo root directory.
+You can run all the tests locally by running the following command in the repo root directory.

 ```